 Compared with pytest-ansible module, this module doesn’t allow you to inspect ansible facts or details about results of each ansible task, nor doest it allow to specify and execute an ansible task directly.
 So if you need any of that, go for pytest-ansible instead.
 This plugin provides the only missing ansible feature which pytest-ansible is not supposed to provide - to run ansible playbook file directly.

-- The plugin provides ansible_playbook pytest fixture, which allows one to run one or more ansible playbooks during test setup or tear down.
+The plugin provides ansible_playbook pytest fixture, which allows one to run one or more ansible playbooks during test setup or tear down of a test case.

 Ansible should be installed (so that ansible-playbook binary is available in PATH).
 Use version provided by packaging system of your operation system.